Responding to Student Disruptions in the Classroom

 What is Disruptive Behavior?

 Disruptive behavior interferes with academic or administrative activities.
 Such behavior actively inhibits students' ability to learn, instructors' ability to teach, or the regular operation of the campus.
 Disruptive behavior may even threaten or endanger the physical or psychological health, safety, or welfare of others.

 Multiple factors, including emotional distress, can contribute to disruptive behavior.
 However, as a faculty member or TA, you do not have to know how to identify the underlying causes of disruption.
-Clear communication of behavioral expectations for students, early consultation and communication with mental health professionals and/or University Police and Judicial Affairs, and written documentation of disruptive behavior have proven to be key elements in effective prevention and early intervention.
+Clear communication of behavioral expectations for students, early consultation and communication with mental health professionals and/or University Police and the Office of University Community Standards (formerly Judicial Affairs), and written documentation of disruptive behavior have proven to be key elements in effective prevention and early intervention.
 These actions are often enough to prevent a situation from escalating into a larger crisis, for the student exhibiting disruptive behavior and the faculty/staff member involved.

 To foster a campus culture of civility and respect, it is important to articulate expectations, encourage discussion, and respond to problems consistently.
 Faculty members encounter fewer problems with student behavior when they clearly state their expectations about the importance of respectful classroom behavior.

 The following statement can be used by faculty members in their course materials and early class discussions:

 "Stony Brook University expects students to maintain standards of personal integrity that are in harmony with the educational goals of the institution; to observe national, state, and local laws and University regulations; and to respect the rights, privileges, and property of other people."